jfraszczak/Sudoku-Board-Recognition/README.md

 Image processing project implemented as an university course (Human-Computer Interaction) assignment.
 Program is able to extract digits from a grid as well as recognise them using convultional neural network.
+Additionaly, a module solving a sudoku, using specific techniques of inference, has been implemented.